Reconfigurable Multifunctional Metasurfaces Employing Hybrid Phase-Change Plasmonic Architecture: Structure design, functional materials, and underlying physics

-where for a specific wavelength, $\epsilon_{c}(\lambda)$ and $\epsilon_{a}(\lambda)$ are the permittivity of crystalline and amorphous GST, respectively, and ${L_{c}}$, ranging from 0 (amorphous) to 1 (crystalline), is the crystallization fraction of the GST.
+where for a specific wavelength $(\lambda)$, $\epsilon_{c}(\lambda)$ and $\epsilon_{a}(\lambda)$ are the permittivities of crystalline and amorphous GST, respectively, and ${L_{c}}$, ranging from 0 (amorphous) to 1 (fully crystalline), is the crystallization fraction of GST.

-To analyze the proposed hybrid phase-change MS, numerical simulations were conducted by finite-element method (FEM) and finite-integral technique (FIT) with realistic material parameters (see Methods).
-Figure \ref{fig.reflection and profiles} depicts the scattering properties of the proposed meta-atom with h=180 nm , w=340 nm, and p=550 nm assuming the GST nanostripe crystallization level (${L_{c}}$) varies from 0 (as-deposited) to 100$\%$ (fully crystalline), when the structure is excited by a normal propagative transverse magnetic (TM) polarized light.
+To analyze the proposed hybrid plasmonic-GST metasurface in Figure \ref{fig.3D perspective}, numerical simulations were conducted by the finite-element method (FEM) and the finite-integral technique (FIT) with realistic material parameters (see Section S1 in the Supporting Information).
+Figure \ref{fig.reflection and profiles} depicts the scattering properties of the proposed meta-atom with p = 550, w = 340 nm, t = 30 nm, and h = 180 nm assuming that the GST nanostripe crystallization level (${L_{c}}$) varies from 0 to 1, when the structure is excited by a normal transverse-magnetic (TM) polarized (i.e., magnetic field is perpendicular to the grating direction) plane wave of light.

-As shown in the reflection amplitude and phase spectra of the MS in Figures \ref{fig.reflection and profiles}(a) and (b), the MS structure has two fundamental resonant modes, where the interaction of both resonance modes with the incident wave is considerably affected by changing the level of crystallization in the GST nanostripes.
-Figure \ref{fig.reflection and profiles}(c) and (d) show the mode profile of the two resonant modes of the structures at the GST intermediate crystallization factor $L_{c}^{60}$.
-As it can be seen from the mode profiles, the long wavelength mode corresponds to the local resonance of the lateral plasmonic Fabry-Pero$\mathrm{\acute{t}}$ (F-P) mode of the gold/GST nanoantenna, namely the short-range surface plasmon polariton (SR-SPP) working in the over-coupling regime.
-Also, the short wavelength mode is the resonance of the 1D grating structure at propagating wavevector (k=0), called propagative surface plasmon polariton (PR-SPP) operating in the under-coupling condition.
+The metasurface in Figure \ref{fig.3D perspective} is designed to have two modes whose profiles are shown in Figures \ref{fig.reflection and profiles}(a) and \ref{fig.reflection and profiles}(b) for a specific GST crystallization factor of $L_{c}^{60}$ (i.e., $60\%$ crystallization).
+The long-wavelength mode corresponds to the local resonance of the lateral plasmonic Fabry-Pero$\mathrm{\acute{t}}$ (F-P) mode of the Au/GST nanoantenna, namely the short-range surface plasmon polariton (SR-SPP) working in the over-coupling regime.
+On the other hand, the short-wavelength mode is the resonance of the 1D grating structure of the metasurface at propagating wavevector (k = 0), called propagative surface plasmon polariton (PR-SPP), operating in the under-coupling condition.
+The interaction of the two fundamental modes of the metasurface highly depends on the crystallization state of the GST nanostripe leading to a large dynamic range in the reflection spectrum.
+This is shown in Figure \ref{fig.reflection and profiles}(c) and \ref{fig.reflection and profiles}(d) for the amplitude and phase of the reflected wave from the metasurface, respectively.